xpack/web-jekyll/pages/xbb/prerequisites.md

 and more conservative distributions, to avoid problems when attempting to run the executables on older systems.

-Any GNU/Linux distribution that is able to run Docker should be ok; it is not necessary to have a physical machine, virtual machines are perfectly fine.
+**Any x86_64 GNU/Linux distribution that is able to run Docker should be fine**; it is not necessary to have a physical machine, virtual machines are perfectly fine.
 For better results, dedicate 3-4 cores and 8-12 GB of RAM.

-XBB v5.0.0 uses **Ubuntu 18 LTS** for both Intel and Arm GNU/Linux.
+The XBB v5.0.0 Docker images are built on top of **Ubuntu 18 LTS** for both Intel and Arm GNU/Linux, which should allow the resulting binaries to run on any system based on **GLIBC >= 2.27**.

 {% include note.html content="Building Arm binaries requires
 an Arm machine.
 A Raspberry Pi 4 8GB equipped with a Samsung Portable T7